Conformal changepoint localization: Choosing the CPP score

-\paragraph{(2)~Oracle log likelihood-ratio (LLR).} Suppose $f_0$ and $f_1$ are known.
-Then, the denominator of the optimal CPP score function in~\eqref{eq:optimal_CPP_score} can be approximated by evaluating the complete likelihood at MLE $\hat{t}$ instead of the true changepoint $\xi$.
+\paragraph{Oracle log likelihood-ratio (LLR).} Suppose $f_0$ and $f_1$ are known.
+Then, the denominator of the optimal CPP score function in~\eqref{eq:optimal_CPP_score} can be approximated by evaluating the complete likelihood at the maximum likelihood estimate (MLE) instead of the true changepoint $\xi$.
 This yields the CPP score given by